Drake may be looking for his “Hotline Bling,” but Timmy Thomas is still the king.

 Stone was on a plane to New York to lock in the deal with Jerry Wexler at Atlantic Records for national distribution.
 Instead, he went straight back to Miami and decided to manufacture, market, promote, and distribute it himself instead.
 He ended up with a million seller on his hands right out of the gate.
-And in fact, the song became a #1 chart topper around the world in addition to becoming the official rallying cry for an apartheid free South Africa and later as the official induction song for the election of Nelson Mandela as President.
+The song became a #1 chart topper around the world in addition to becoming the official rallying cry for an apartheid free South Africa and later as the official induction song for the election of Nelson Mandela as President.

 Timmy Thomas is a legend in the world of music and his simple and heartfelt tribute to peace and love is a classic whose power shall never falter.
 And that’s why Drake is on it.